HISTORY A LEVEL: sTUART BRITAIN AND AMERICA

 Unit 2 The American Dream: reality and illusion, 1945–1980

 The full A Level contains the year 12 content and also examines the aftermath of the death of JFK and the unravelling of the American Dream in the 1960s, defined by political assassinations of key figures such as Malcolm X, Martin Luther King and Robert Kennedy.
 Social and political unrest at home during the presidency of Johnson were intensified by issues such as America’s role in Vietnam and its relationship with the USSR.
 Corruption at the heart of government under Nixon, and doubts about the USA’s world role continued under Ford, Carter and Reagan – the Hollywood actor turned politician who appeared to personify the American Dream of the 20th Century.

-After a course of study explaining the troubled relationship between Britain and Ireland, students will embark on a personal investigation of a key theme or issue.
+Students will embark on a personal investigation of a key theme or issue over 100 years.
 With teacher support, students produce a 4000 word coursework essay which incorporates all the skills they have developed over the two years.
 This work is completed in Year 13.

 LEARNING AND SKILLS